Jopyth/MMM-Remote-Control/README.md

         showModuleApiMenu: true, // Optional, Enable the Module Controls menu
         // uncomment any of the lines below if you're gonna use it
         // customMenu: "custom_menu.json", // Optional, See "Custom Menu Items" below
         // apiKey: "", // Optional, See API/README.md for details
+        // classes: {} // Optional, See "Custom Classes" below
     }
 },
 ```